hieubkvn123/iecoe-sg-technical-interview/README.md

 5. When you are done, commit and push your code to your repository.
 6. Create a Pull Request to this repository.
 7. Please make your submission within 1 week from the day you fork this repository.
+8. If you are not sure of any of the intructions, please exercise your own judgement and proceed accordingly.
-8. If you need any help, please contact ray.han@sap.com or traci.lim@sap.com.
+9. For non-test related queries, please contact ray.han@sap.com or traci.lim@sap.com.

 ## Part 1 (data preparation)